-Spoiler Alert!
-Do Spoilers Really Spoil?
+Do Spoilers Really Spoil Experiences?

-Movie review websites, blogs, youtube videos, forums, and other places where pop culture is discussed online are bound to have issues with spoilers.
-In some cases, the ending might become the main focus of a critique of a movie.
-I mean, if a movie is able to wow them in the end, people can look past a lot of flaws and plot issues from the rest of the movie.
+Movie review websites, blogs, YouTube videos, forums, and other places where pop culture is discussed online always have issues with spoilers.
+In some cases, the ending might become the main focus of the most critique of a work of fiction.
+If a movie is able to wow readers/audiences in the end, people forgive some flaws from the rest of the movie.
 A lot of successful movies do this.

 It would be sad to say that the experience of watching Star Wars can be "ruined" by knowing that Darth Vader is Luke and Leia's father.
 I've often read books after seeing parodies of them played out on shows like The Simpsons, or before that, from seeing them acted out by a canine on the children's show Wishbone.
 Today I read summaries of great literature before deciding if I should read, ending and all.
 If a work is good, this still left me wanting to read the original books.
 I've read spoilers before reading a book, or seen the movie of a book before reading the book.
 I knew, for example, from the Game of Thrones TV Show the biggest "spoiler" from season 1/Book 1.
 However, I still wanted to read the book, even knowing in detail everything that happens.
 Why?
 Well, it brings me to my second point.

 How do I know this?
 Well, let's use another film example.
 One of my favorite movies, one I watch over and over again, is The Sixth Sense.
 The movie is rather famous at this point for having this twist ending: The main character, a psychiatrist studying a boy who says he can see ghosts, is himself a ghost.

 So, you never watch a kid's movie?
-So it's not exciting to watch Shrek, or the Muppets, or My Little Pony: Friendship is Magic, or Harry Potter?
+So, it's not exciting to watch Shrek, or The Muppets, or My Little Pony: Friendship is Magic, or Harry Potter?
 I think the numbers disagree with the statement that no adults ever enjoy watching programming that was originally aimed at children.
 I'm sure most adults watched those going, yeah, I know the bad guy is going to lose in the end.
 That does not stop anyone from watching or enjoying those kinds of shows.
 Why?

 It's The Journey, Not the Destination

 For example, think about film adaptations of the same source material.
 Same plot, characters, same ending.
 Different movies altogether.
 Like the Johnny Depp/ Tim Burton take on Roald Dahl's Charlie and the Chocolate Factory vs. the older Gene Wilder version we all like instead.
 Same book, two very different movies.
-In other words, one destination, two very separate journeys arriving at one point.
+In other words, one destination, two very separate ways of arriving at one point.
 Knowing the ending of the story doesn't inform us about differences between one version and another, so we're still compelled to check out a new adaptation of a familiar tale.

 Whisper in my little 6-year old ear "Mufasa dies, and Simba grows up to avenge him," but I'd still be watching The Lion King.
 I'm watching a movie or reading a book because I want to, because it looks interesting, and knowing the end ahead of time can only make me more interested in the rest, not less.
 This obsession with the ending, at the expense of the appreciation for the beauty of the journey, in our culture, as if the rest of it was not important, seems to me to be a symptom of a larger sickness.